SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-29-helpful-advice-typefaces.md

 their eyes.
 Seems about on-brand for Trump.

-I'm sure if the US State Department wants to use this as their new logo, a royalty agreement can be worked out for them to pay Your Humble Weekend Editor and the owners of the LingoJam web site.
+I'm sure if the US State Department wants to use this as their new logo, a royalty agreement can be worked out for them to pay a very reasonable annual license fee to Your Humble Weekend Editor and the owners of the LingoJam web site.

 ## The Weekend Conclusion